telerik/blazor-docs/knowledge-base/grid-force-refresh.md

 ---
 title: Force a Grid to Refresh
-description: how to force a grid to refresh its data
+description: how to force a grid to refresh its data.
 type: how-to
 page_title: Refresh Grid Data
 slug: grid-force-refresh